zachleat/zachleat.com/_posts/2023-12-11-youtube-embeds.md

 _(compressed wire weights reported)_

-This, uh, conspicuously—does not include any video content.
+This, uh, conspicuously—does not include any preloading of video content.

+The weight also grows linearly with every embed—resources are _not_ shared: two embeds weigh 2.4 MB; three embeds weigh 3.6 MB (you get the idea).

+## A better solution

 Instead of the above, I typically use [Paul Irish’s `lite-youtube` web component](https://github.com/paulirish/lite-youtube-embed) for better YouTube embeds on my site.
-The benefit here is that if a user does not play the video, they don’t have to pay the bandwidth overhead.

-This component weighs in:
+The results speak for themselves: the _entirety of this blog post_ weighs a grand total of 204 kB (and that includes the demo YouTube embed below)—just 17% of the original YouTube embed.

+Even better, `<lite-youtube>` is a web component which means it can be managed with [`<is-land>`](/web/is-land/).

+If you look at just the weight of `<lite-youtube>`:

 * `31 kB` total weight, including:
 * `6 kB` JavaScript